 Bugs and other issues

 It's important that you, the players, provide me with feedback and support.
-Without you I might not be able to track down the bugs that's been caused by Morrowind Rebirth.
-You're also very welcome to report issues found in vanilla Morrowind.
-Post your bug-reports here Moddb.com or give me a personal message.
+Without it I might not be able to track down bugs introduced by Morrowind Rebirth.
+You're also welcome to report issues found in vanilla Morrowind.
+Post your bug-reports here: Moddb.com

-MGSO and Morrowind Rebirth
+Morrowind Graphic and Sound Overhaul and Morrowind Rebirth

 Old Save Games

 Please read this article: Moddb.com

 Morrowind might be an old game but this doesn't mean that your old laptop can run Morrowind Rebirth without any issues.
 In some areas such as Balmora you will get fps drops if you don't have decent computer.
 If you're using a lot of texture replacers it might be a good idea to remove some of these to increase the overall performance.
 If you're using MGE or MGEXE you might want to reduce the distant statics detail, remove some shaders or skip the fancy fog effects.